mgt20/python3-webscraper-notifier/README.md

 # python3-webscraper-emailer
 A simple python3 script that sends an e-mail alert if a desired item is on a webpage.
+Includes a Dockerfile which allows the script to run on a cron schedule inside of its own Docker container.
+Can be ran with or without docker.

 Pre-Requisites:
 1. docker